ETCLabs/RDMnet/docs/getting_started/using_ept_client.md

 EPT makes no distinction between requests and replies and has no method of correlating them; these features are up to sub-protocols to implement.
 When data arrives addressed to a local client, it will be delivered asynchronously through the "data received" callback.

+Note that data received callbacks reference data buffers owned by the library, which will be invalid when the callback returns.
+See \ref data_ownership for more information.

 <!-- CODE_BLOCK_START -->
 ```c